 When is the next class going to start?

-The Tech Learning Collective hosts several different types of classes, including public workshops, intensive courses, and private group trainings, which are each scheduled in a different way:
+The Tech Learning Collective hosts several different types of classes, including public workshops (including some remote/online webinars), intensive courses, and private group trainings, which are each scheduled in a different way:

-- For information about public workshops and events, visit our events page and subscribe to our event calendar.
+- For information about public workshops, webinars, and events, visit our events page and subscribe to our event calendar.

 - The schedules for our courses are available only to pre-enrolled students; you must first apply for pre-enrollment before you can view upcoming course schedules.
 Refer to our enrollment process for more details.